An alleged Chinese interference plot stirs fears — and smears — ahead of Australian elections

 Albanese called the comments “nonsense” and said Burgess had never raised any concerns about Labor candidates, which the ASIO chief later confirmed.
 Turnbull, the former Liberal prime minister, called the attacks “reckless” and a sign of Morrison’s “desperation.”

-But the issue was given new life a day later when the Sydney Morning Herald quoted multiple anonymous security sources saying the plot involved China targeting Labor candidates in New South Wales — the country’s most populous state.
+But the issue was given new life a day later, when the Sydney Morning Herald quoted anonymous security sources saying the plot involved China targeting Labor candidates in New South Wales — the country’s most populous state.

 Two federal lawmakers, one Liberal and one Labor, confirmed the outlines of the plot to The Washington Post.
 They spoke on the condition of anonymity to discuss issues of national security.